What are Roman Numerals?

 The Romans thought of getting rid of the first C to halve the number One Thousand.
 Of course, this choice also avoided any mistakes.
 Often, the sculptor would carve the letter I and backward C deeply to prevent confusion.
 So, forming a new letter proved to be a more effective way to speed up the writing on stones and tablets without losing any meaning.

-All Roman Numerals in Order
+Roman Numerals Summary:

 |1 in Roman Numerals||I|